 If a visa is required to enter the country (special application process), then you are responsible for getting this visa before departure.
 Without obtaining this visa, you are unable, legally, to enter the country.
 (Click here for an example for Japan).
 It is the student’s responsibility to find out what is needed to obtain a visa.

-You should try to obtain a visa as soon as possible, however, some governments advise you to apply at a later date.
+You should try to obtain a visa as soon as possible, however, some governments advise you to apply at a later date, others will supply visa upon landing.
 This will depend on the country’s government and their instructions to you; however, you should attempt to apply as soon as possible to find out all the information you need.
 Many times, documents are required to turn into the country’s foreign affairs department before they can grant you a visa.
 It is good to get an idea of what they will require so you can begin to obtain those documents from your Professor/Team Leader.

 Other requirements